chiffa/BioFlow/dev_log.rst

 DONE SEPARATOR:

+ - NOFX: [FEATURE]: Bayesian re-weighting
+    A possible implementation of this feature is to provide a mechanism that would sample the flow through the network based on provided pairs/groups and correct the resistances to make sure the generated flow is non significant (aka set things to 1 by dividing by the information flow).
+    - TODO: sample a large set of nodes, non-normalized
+    - TODO: calculate the resulting flows
+    - NOFX: We are solving the same problem through statistics due to the difficulty of defining a proper prior and the amount of calculation needed to get there.

 DONE: document the need to add to the java heap of neo4j when operating the database on the human interactome knowledge.